 Brodo is a bone broth café with a few locations in Manhattan.
 The bone broth is delicious, and they have lots of different options with different mix-ins available to make the broth more filling.

 Springbone is just like Brodo and Dig Inn combined.
 They have a bunch of bone broth based bowls and meals available, but it’s not just soup.
-This place is really safe if you have celiac, and most of the menu items are Paleo.
+I got my mom hooked on Springbone on our last trip to the city.
+We love their Turkey Zoodle Soup—a large is a good meal, and a small is a good snack!
+I’ve been trying to up my bone broth intake lately as I’ve been working on my gut healing so it’s extra wonderful that I have this option when I’m traveling!
+This place is really safe if you have celiac (100% gluten free) and most of the menu items are Paleo.

 Real talk….I’m not the biggest fan of Two Hands.
 I know it’s all the rage on Instagram, but the service frankly sucks, and the food isn’t great either.
 If you really want to go for the ‘gram, I would go just for a coffee.
 That said, they do have gluten-free options available if you want to give it a try.